DragonMaxxx/ReverseTrello/README.md

 Project is created with:

 ## TODO
+Things to do:
-Create basic GUI three columns
+* Create basic GUI three columns
-[Implement adding tasks functionality]
+* Implement adding tasks functionality